 What is the FSS?

-The FSS is designed to be integrated in any existing sustainability standard in the agricultural sector and is applicable to all agricultural products, farm sizes and business types.
-The FSS is rooted in the Human Right to adequate Food.
+Sustainable food systems are key to ensuring that future generations are food secure and have access to a healthy diet.
+Sustainability standards play a key role in translating sustainability requirements into practice.
+The FSS is designed to be integrated in any existing sustainability standard in the agricultural sector and is applicable to all agricultural products, farm sizes, and business types.
+FSS is rooted in the Human Right to adequate food.

 The Food Security Standard …